Regulatory Timeline: Overview

 General Insurance Pricing Practices

 The FCA first started looking at pricing practices in the motor and hosuehold insurance markets as part of the work planned and announced in its 2018/9 Business Plan released in April 2018.
 A subsequent super-complaint filed by Citizens Advice with the Competition and Markets Authority gave added focus to the work and the FCA’s interim report concluded their was evidence of harm being caused to consumers.
 In September 2020 the final report and a consultation on proposed changes to the Handbook were released, which included comments bringing other general insurance products into scope with changes propsoied to the product governance process (PROD) and to any product for which auto-renewal was offered.
+Policy Statement PS21/5 was issued on 24th May 2021 with implementation deadlines on 1st October 2021 and 1st January 2022 for various changes required.

 The FCA launched their consultation on Vulnerable Customers in July 2019.
 Their objective is to create a regulatory environment that ensures vulnerable consumers are treated fairly and consistently across financial services sectors.
+Finalised Guidance on the fair treatment of vulnerable customers was issued on 23rd February 2021.

 Supervisory Portfolio Strategy Letters